feltus/Working_with_Human_Genome_Data_on_Palmetto2/README.md

 * Download and process genomic data
 * Use basic bash commands for bioinformatics file handling

+# Instructions

-#  Part 1: Setup and Data Acquisition
+# Setup and Data Acquisition

 ## Step 1: Log into the Palmetto2 cluster
 Open your web browser and navigate to https://ondemand.rcd.clemson.edu/